layer5io/istio-service-mesh-workshop/lab-7/README.md

-This creates a bunch of `routerule` or `virtualservice` and `destinationrule` entries which route calls to v1 of the services.
+This creates a bunch of `virtualservice` and `destinationrule` entries which route calls to v1 of the services.

 To view the applied rule:
 ```sh